digitallawyer/openlegaldictionary/_definitions/glaive.md

 ---
 title: Glaive
 permalink: "/definitions/glaive.html"
-body: A sword, lance, or horseman's staff, one of tbe weapons allowed ln a trlal by combat
+body: A sword, lance, or horseman's staff, one of tbe weapons allowed in a trlal by combat
 published_at: '2018-07-07'
 layout: post